themaskott/playing_with_bgp/README.md

 `playing_with_bgp.py --ases`

-Will took `autnums.html` as an input to generate `AS.json`
+Will take `autnums.html` as an input to generate `AS.json`

 `playing_with_bgp.py --ases --fr`

-Will took `autnums.html` as an input to generate `AS_FR.json`
+Will take `autnums.html` as an input to generate `AS_FR.json`

 - `links_AS_fr.csv`

 `playing_with_bgp.py --path`

-Will took `AS.json`, `AS_FR.json` and `dump.txt` to generate csv file of links between any French AS and foreign AS.
+Will take `AS.json`, `AS_FR.json` and `dump.txt` to generate csv file of links between any French AS and foreign AS.

 - Complete `AS.json`

 `playing_with_bgp.py --ip`

-Will took dump.txt and AS.json, to produce a new AS.json including annouced prefixes per AS.
+Will take dump.txt and AS.json, to produce a new AS.json including annouced prefixes per AS.

 **Caution** : those prefixes are from a bview dump, so it reveals real annoucements and no who is the legitimate owner of a prefix.